Most likely retail agglomeration patterns: Potential maximization and stochastic stability of spatial equilibria: A two-dimensional city

-Equilibrium refinement based on global maximization of the potential function is by far sharper than that based on local stability (i.e., local maximization of potential).
-To demonstrate this, \prettyref{fig:sq_ls-ss} compares the local and global maximization of $f$.
-We consider $\alpha = 1.2$ and $\alpha = 2.5$, which are indicated in \prettyref{fig:sq_ss} by the horizontal dashed lines.
-The vertical axis corresponds to $83$ invariant equilibria for the $6\times6$ square economy.
-The lower the index of the spatial pattern, the lower the number of zones in which retailers locate.
-For example, pattern $83$ corresponds to the uniform distribution and pattern $01$, which corresponds to the full concentration in one of the zones (see \prettyref{fig:invs_sq} in \prettyref{app:invs}).
-Each gray solid line indicates the range of $\phi$, in which the corresponding invariant equilibrium is a local maximizer of the potential function; that is, it is a locally stable equilibrium under \prettyref{eq:D}.
-The black portion of each gray line, if any, indicates that the spatial configuration maximizes the potential function among all invariant equilibria.
-In Figures \ref{fig:sq_ls-ss_12} and \ref{fig:sq_ls-ss_25}, the entire range of $\phi\in(0,1)$ is covered by locally stable invariant equilibria.
-This would indicate that invariant equilibria occupy essential parts of the set of all spatial equilibria and that other asymmetric equilibria are transient patterns of secondary importance, as is the case for other models of economic agglomeration \citep{Ikeda-etal-JEDC2018,Ikeda-etal-IJBC2019}.
+Equilibrium refinement based on potential maximization is sharper than that based on local stability.
+To demonstrate this, \cref{fig:sq_ls-ss} compares the local stability approach and global potential maximization of $f$.
+Again, we limit our attention to invariant equilibria.
+We consider $\alpha = 1.2$ and $\alpha = 2.0$ as indicated in \cref{fig:sq_ss_8} by the horizontal dashed lines.
+In \cref{fig:sq_ls-ss}, the vertical axis corresponds to the $156$ invariant equilibria listed in \cref{fig:invs_sq_8}.
+The lower the index of the spatial pattern, the smaller the number of zones in which retailers locate.
+For instance, as shown in \cref{fig:sq_ss_patterns_8}, pattern $156$ corresponds to the uniform dispersion across the zones, and pattern $001$ corresponds to the full concentration in a zone.
+In \cref{fig:sq_ls-ss}, each gray solid line indicates the range of $\beta$ over which the corresponding invariant equilibrium is a local maximizer of the potential function, which is equivalent to the locally stability of the equilibrium under \cref{eq:D}.
+The black portion of each gray line, if any, indicates that the spatial configuration globally maximizes the potential function among all invariant equilibria for that range of $\beta$.

-In \prettyref{fig:sq_ls-ss_12}, $\alpha = 1.2$, and the centripetal force is relatively weak. \prettyref{fig:sq_ls-ss_12} demonstrates that many configurations can become locally stable simultaneously.
-For example, when $\phi = 0.1$, \emph{all} the $83$ patterns are locally stable.
-Although retailers tend to agglomerate in a smaller number of locations when $\phi$ increases, the local stability approach creates ambiguity over which configuration is the most relevant outcome.
-Instead, by considering the global maximization of the potential function, we can single out only $8$ patterns (indicated by the horizontal dashed lines in \prettyref{fig:sq_ls-ss_12}) that can become the global maximizer of $f$ among the invariant patterns.
+\cref{fig:sq_ls-ss_12} considers the case $\alpha = 1.2$.
+The agglomeration force is relatively weak, and numerous configurations can become locally stable simultaneously.
+In particular, almost all the invariant equilibria are locally stable if $\beta$ is sufficiently large.
+Although retailers tend to agglomerate in a smaller number of locations as $\beta$ decreases, the local stability approach creates ambiguity over which configuration is the most relevant outcome.
+Instead, by considering the global maximization of the potential function, we can single out seven patterns.